 Q: The agent ignored my “DO NOT touch other packages” rule.
 What now?

-Move that rule into AGENTS.md (auto-loaded), pin it at top of task message, and add a verifier: “Before finishing, run git diff --name-only and confirm all files are under scope”.
+Move that rule into the nearest AGENTS.md (re-read every turn) instead of a chat message, and add a verifier line: “Before finishing, run git diff --name-only and confirm all files are under scope.”
 The verifier turns silent violations into visible errors.
+Launching with -C plus --sandbox workspace-write adds a hard guardrail on top.

-Yes — prompt caching makes scoping cheaper, but it does not prevent context overflow.
-Caching speeds up reads of the same content, but the content still occupies window.
+It makes scoping cheaper but does not prevent overflow.
+Caching speeds up reuse of identical content (and lowers cost), but that content still occupies the window.
+Scoping is what reduces how much occupies it.

 Related